CURRENT HOURS: Programs by reservation November-April

 ThemeActivity Highlights

-MondayFarm AnimalsBook: “Mrs. Wishy Washy’s Farm,” visit 1900 farm, do chicken chores
+TuesdayFarm AnimalsBook: “Mrs. Wishy Washy’s Farm,” visit 1900 farm, help with farm chores

 WednesdayFarm LifeVisit 1700 Ioway Farm, visit 1850 Pioneer Farm, creek play

 Activities subject to change.
-Short weeks will vary but will include creek play.
 On creek day your camper will get wet and muddy.
 Bring a towel or plastic bag for the car.

 Wait list

-• If a camp session is full, you may fill out this form to be placed on a wait list.
+• If a camp session is full, you may ask to be placed on a wait list.

 Group Requests